Looking for a neat and elegant 9 to 1 dots rangoli for your entrance?

 This simple flower kolam is perfect for daily decoration and small spaces.

 In this video, I guide you step by step to create a balanced 9-1 dots kolam using a decreasing dot grid.
 If you enjoy structured flower kolam with dots, this tutorial will help you understand spacing, symmetry, and smooth curve connections.
-This is what makes the 9 to 1 dots rangoli so popular among kolam lovers.
+This is what makes this kolam pattern so popular among rangoli lovers.

 We begin by placing the full 9 to 1 dot structure clearly to form a strong foundation.
 Then the floral framework develops gradually, transforming the grid into a graceful and traditional pattern.
 This method makes it ideal for beginners searching for simple 9-1 rangoli tutorials.